sakuli/Docs/content/enterprise_features/prometheus.md

 ## Push gateway
 It is assumed that a push gateway is available in your monitoring setup.
-As Sakuli checks are not constantly available like e.g. a Webservice, it is required to use a prometheus push gateway to provide a scraping endpoint for prometheus to obtain measurements gathered by Sakuli.
+As Sakuli checks are not constantly available like e.g. a Webservice, it is required to use a Prometheus push gateway to provide a scraping endpoint for Prometheus to obtain measurements gathered by Sakuli.

 ## Forwarder configuration